ant0nee/party-game-server-side/README.md

 ## API Usage

 Apis can be found in the api folder.
+Apis are also hosted at http://inviolate-bureau.000webhostapp.com/

 Rename dummy_DAO.php to DAO.php to test the apis on your local system